quux00/mybatis-koans/README.md

 **lib:**
 This is where to put jars (or links to jars) if you will be using ant.
 If you use maven, then you can ignore this directory.

+**scripts:**
+A number of ant "scriptlets" are provided as one way to run individual koans as maven targets within Eclipse.
+The groovy script that generates the ant scriptlets is also provided.
+If you are not using maven, you can ignore this directory.

 **src:**
 The koan source code is organized using maven's default directory structure.
 Maven splits src into `main` and `test`.
-The koans are organized such that the incomplete koans that you will work on are in `main` and the completed koans are in `test`.

-You can still use ant if you don't want to use maven.
-The ant build.xml file is set up to handle this directory structure.
+The koans are organized such that the incomplete koans that you will work on are in `main` and the already completed koans are in `test`.
+Note that even though this directory structure is set up for maven, you do not need to use maven.
+You can still use ant (or just Eclipse's JUnit runner).
+The ant build.xml file provided is set up to handle this directory structure.

 <br />
 <a name="createSakila"></a>